drstearns/tutorials/src/jsfunctional/index.md

 }

 //returns a new filter predicate that combines
-//the two predicate function parameter using && function and(predicate1, predicate2) {
+//the two predicate function parameters using && function and(predicate1, predicate2) {
 	return function(record) {
 		return predicate1(record) && predicate2(record);